Thai art: Niello

 Nielloware, also known as Thom in Thai, is a technique used to decorate silverware and goldware.
-The technique involves carving intricate patterns onto a metal surface and filling the grooves with a black mixture, making the pattern more visible.
+The technique involves carving fine patterns onto a metal surface and filling the grooves with a black mixture, making the pattern more visible.
 Historically, nielloware was used as rank decorations and was considered exclusive to the upper class.
 There are several categories of nielloware, including silver or black nielloware, gold nielloware, Thom Ta Thong, and Thom Chuthathut.
 Thom Ta Thong involves silver nielloware with gold painted on certain places, while Thom Chuthathut is an inlay technique on silver plates.
 The art of nielloware has been passed down through generations of artisans.
 To create nielloware, the artisan carves the desired pattern onto the metal surface, then applies a black mixture to the grooves, making the pattern more visible.
-The technique requires a steady hand and a great deal of patience to produce the intricate designs that are characteristic of nielloware.
+The technique requires a steady hand and a great deal of patience to produce the detailed designs that are characteristic of nielloware.

 Lacquerware

 Lai rot nam

-The art of Lai rot nam is a time-honored tradition in Thailand that involves using gold leaf and black lacquer to decorate various objects with intricate and delicate designs.
-This art form requires exceptional skill and precision to execute properly, as the gold leaf must be applied in various designs that can range from simple geometric patterns to intricate depictions of mythical creatures and scenes from Buddhist mythology.
+The art of Lai rot nam is a time-honored tradition in Thailand that involves using gold leaf and black lacquer to decorate various objects with detailed and delicate designs.
+This art form requires exceptional skill and precision to execute properly, as the gold leaf must be applied in various designs that can range from simple geometric patterns to detailed depictions of mythical creatures and scenes from Buddhist mythology.
 The use of black lacquer, which is made from the resin of the Rak tree, creates a contrast against the gold leaf and enhances the visual impact of the overall design.

 Long rak pid thong

-Long rak pid thong is a refined and intricate Thai art form that employs gold leaf to embellish lacquered surfaces.
+Long rak pid thong is a refined and detailed Thai art form that employs gold leaf to embellish lacquered surfaces.
 This technique involves layering Rak resin onto a chosen material and allowing each layer to dry before proceeding to the next.
-Once the surface is smooth, artisans meticulously apply gold leaf by hand or brush, carefully following engraved lines and intricate patterns.
+Once the surface is smooth, artisans meticulously apply gold leaf by hand or brush, carefully following engraved lines and fine patterns.
 Long rak pid thong is used to adorn various objects, including furniture, utensils, religious artifacts, and architectural elements such as chofa, bairaka, and arches.